ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ***TEAM VALUE (TV):*** This is worked out by adding up the Current Value of all the players on the team, plus the cost of all Sideline Staff and team re-rolls the team has.
 The number of Dedicated Fans and the amount of gold pieces held in the Treasury do not add anything to TV.

 ***CURRENT TEAM VALUE (CTV):*** This is worked out exactly as above, but minus the Current Value of any players that suffered a Miss Next Game Casualty table result during the team's last game and will be unavailable to play next game (see page 61).
-This is the version of Team Value used to work out how much Petty Cash is granted to the team with the lower value during the pre-game sequence, as described on page 38.
+This is the version of Team Value used to work out how much Petty Cash is granted to the team with the lower value during the pre-game sequence, as described on [page 38](../core_rules/the_rules_of_blood_bowl.md#petty-cash).

 ### INDUCEMENTS AND TEAMS DRAFTED FOR EXHIBITION PLAY

-Normally, teams are drafted for league play, and in league play Inducements are dealt with in the pre-game sequence, as described on pages 38 and 89 However, when a team is drafted for exhibition play, this is not the case.
+Normally, teams are drafted for league play, and in league play Inducements are dealt with in the pre-game sequence, as described on [page 38](../core_rules/the_rules_of_blood_bowl.md#4-inducements) and page 89 However, when a team is drafted for exhibition play, this is not the case.
 Instead, you may spend as much or as little of your Team Draft Budget as you wish on Inducements available to your team, as described on page 89, provided your team contains the minimum of 11 players, not including Induced players such as Mercenaries or Star Players.